How oil palm is grown

 - Palm fruits grow in dense bunches, each weighing between 10 and 25 kilogrammes, and containing many thousand individual fruits.
 A healthy productive tree will produce 12 to 14 of these bunches each year.
 Once ripe the fruit will turn bright red orange, indicating that it is ready to be harvested.
 The orange colour comes from a high concentration of beta-carotene, the organic pigment that also gives carrots, sweet potatoes, and pumpkins their colour.

 Each fresh fruit bunch can weigh up to 25 kilogrammes.

-- At harvest time every month, each fresh fruit bunch must be dislodged using a very long sickle, which allows the skilled harvester to reach the lofty heights of the tree.
+- At harvest time every month, each FFB must be dislodged using a very long sickle, which allows the skilled harvester to reach the lofty heights of the tree.
 The ripest fruits which contain the most oil fall free of the main bunch, meaning they are the most prized.
 Each fruit can contain up to 25-30% of oil – one reason why oil palm is the most efficient oilseed crop in the world.

 The fruit is harvested using a long sickle.

 - After harvesting, the FFBs are collected and loaded onto a truck to be transported to one of GAR’s palm oil mills.